Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/2 - Getting Comfortable in Kaeon FUSION/README.md

 ## 2 - Scope

-Information stored within a variable can only be accessed by its sibling and children of said siblings.
+Information stored within a variable can only be accessed by its siblings and children of said siblings.
 There is a command in the standard interface called "Scope".
 Scope performs no operations.
 It simply serves to establish a block of code isolated from the rest of the document.